-The North Coast region comprises 9.7 million hectares of land, with more than 60 per cent of it forested.
-Approximately 2.9 million hectares of the region’s forests are in private ownership, spread across thousands of individual holdings.
+The North Coast region comprises 9.7 million hectares of land, with 65 per cent of it forested.
+Over half (3.4 million hectares) of the region’s forests are in private ownership, spread across thousands of individual holdings.

 The NSW Department of Primary Industries (DPI) has recently completed a two-and-a-half-year study on the extent and status of private native forests (PNF) on the North Coast.
 The project saw more than 600 landholders, contractors and industry representatives interviewed or surveyed, as well as more than five million hectares mapped, and one million hectares of timber resources assessed using aerial photography.